 The unique capabilities of the SPHERE instrument on ESO’s Very Large Telescope have enabled it to obtain the sharpest images of a double asteroid as it flew by Earth on 25 May.
 While this double asteroid was not itself a threatening object, scientists used the opportunity to rehearse the response to a hazardous Near-Earth Object (NEO), proving that ESO’s front-line technology could be critical in planetary defense.

-The International Asteroid Warning Network (IAWN) coordinated a cross-organisational observing campaign of the asteroid 1999 KW4 as it flew by Earth, reaching a minimum distance of 5.2 million km on 25 May 2019.
-1999 KW4 is about 1.3 km wide, and does not pose any risk to Earth.
+The International Asteroid Warning Network (IAWN) coordinated a cross-organizational observing campaign of the asteroid 1999 KW4 as it flew by Earth, reaching a minimum distance of 5.2 million km (3.2 million miles) on May 25, 2019.
+1999 KW4 is about 1.3 km (0.8 miles) wide, and does not pose any risk to Earth.
 Since its orbit is well known, scientists were able to predict this fly-by and prepare the observing campaign.

 The ESOcast Light is a series of short videos bringing you the wonders of the Universe in bite-sized pieces.
 Credit: ESO.

 ESO joined the campaign with its flagship facility, the Very Large Telescope (VLT).
-The VLT is equipped with SPHERE — one of the very few instruments in the world capable of obtaining images sharp enough to distinguish the two components of the asteroid, which are separated by around 2.6 km.
+The VLT is equipped with SPHERE — one of the very few instruments in the world capable of obtaining images sharp enough to distinguish the two components of the asteroid, which are separated by around 2.6 km (1.6 miles).